15 amazing Rome landmarks & attractions to visit

 Visit the dominating Baths of Septimius Severus, as well as other important historical sites such as the House of Livia, Domus Augustana, Domus Flavia and the Cryptoporticus.

-Good to know: If you want to scoot around seeing lots of different Rome attractions in this area, you could zip around on a Segway tour, electric bike or electric scooter – bring modern sightseeing methods to ancient sites!
+Insider travel tip: If you want to scoot around seeing lots of different Rome attractions in this area, I’d recommend doing so on a Segway tour, electric bike or electric scooter.
+Bring modern sightseeing methods to ancient sites!

 One of the Rome attractions that pulls in many visitors every year is Villa Borghese.
-Amble through the gardens and find yourself beckoned into the white stone villa, which is now a museum.
-Inside you’ll find a wonderful gallery containing 15th to 18th century artworks by masters such as Rubens, Raphael, da Vinci, and Caravaggio.
+I’d recommend ambling through the gardens and finding yourself beckoned into the white stone villa, which is now a museum.

 Villa Borghese